surely-you/notes-on-st-code/integration.py.md

 ## Sanity Check and Reset
 normalize and prepares the merged dataset for Integration
 * *sc.pp.normalize_total(adata, target_sum=1e4)*: One Visium sample might have more total reads than another simply because the sequencer ran longer, not because the biology is different.
   * Adjusts each spot so that all counts add up to 10,000.
-This makes the "volume" of expression comparable across all 30,000+ spots in your atlas.
+This makes the "volume" of expression comparable across all 30,000+ spots in the atlas.
   * *log1p*: $log(1+x)$ transformation.
 * *sc.pp.highly_variable_genes*: Instead of just picking the 3,000 most variable genes across the entire merged dataset, it does so per sample.
-  * Result: You get a list of 3,000 genes that truly represent the biological differences in your PDAC progression (e.g., genes that distinguish a tumor cell from a fibroblast, regardless of which patient they came from).
+  * Result: a list of 3,000 genes that truly represent the biological differences in the PDAC progression (e.g., genes that distinguish a tumor cell from a fibroblast, regardless of which patient they came from).
   * *batch_key="sample_id"*: This tells the model to find genes that are variable within each sample, and then select the ones that are consistently variable across all samples.
 ```
 # ── Re-normalize after concatenation ─────────────────────────────────────────